PowershellScripts/PowershellScripts.github.io/articles/English/SharePointOnline/Customize your site header using PnP.md

 <br/><br/>

 # Multiple sites
 Usually it doesn't make sense to use PowerShell for changing the settings only for one SharePoint site.
 UI provides similar options and is more accessible for non-developer users.
-However, for introducing unified settings for a thousand sites, nothing matches good ol' Powershell.
+However, for introducing unified settings for thousand sites, nothing matches good ol' Powershell.